“Snow provokes responses that reach right back to childhood.”Andy Goldsworthy, Photographer & Environmentalist

 Don’t just “get through” winter – embrace it!
 While many people curse the winter and snow, here in Montana snow is a reason to celebrate.
 As we like to say of winter, “Bears do hibernation.
 We do recreation.”
-On our Yellowstone Winter Snowshoe Vacation, we snow-hike under the clear blue “Big Sky” on gorgeous trails through open valleys, in narrow gorges, along frozen creeks, among groves of Aspen trees, and near the steamy fumaroles and geysers in Yellowstone National Park.
+On our Yellowstone Winter Vacation, we snow-hike or cross country ski under the clear blue “Big Sky” on gorgeous trails through open valleys and narrow gorges, along frozen creeks, among groves of Aspens, next to herds of bison, and near the steamy fumaroles and geysers of Yellowstone National Park.

 If you can hike, you can snowshoe!
-We welcome all ability levels including those who have never tried it before.
-Snowshoeing is a blast and easy to learn.
-With these “all-terrain vehicles” strapped to our feet we can follow a trail or make a trail of our own anywhere there is snow.
+We welcome all ability levels including those who have never tried snowshoeing before—it is a blast and easy to learn.
+With the “all-terrain vehicles” strapped to our feet we can follow a trail or make a trail of our own anywhere there is snow.
 This itinerary is also available as a cross country skiing trip—or mix it up and do both!

-Our country’s first national park is quite the tourist destination in the summer with millions of visitors, but in the winter it is home for only the hearty (like us!) and it is truly magical.
-The Park’s 2.2 million acres offer some of the best snowshoeing terrain you’ll find anywhere.
+Yellowstone is the ultimate tourist destination in the summer with millions of visitors, but in the winter it hosts only the hearty (like us!) and is truly magical.
+The Park’s 2.2 million acres offer some of the best snowshoeing and cross country skiing terrain you’ll find anywhere.

 Travel Montana is an authorized permittee of Yellowstone National Park